ucsb-cs56-projects/cs56-games-client-server-v2/README.md

 cs56-games-client-server
 ========================
-A simple client-server program that allows people to play iconic online games like Tic-tac-toe.
+A simple client-server program that allows people to play iconic online games like Tic-tac-toe and Gomoku.
 Chat and observation functions are included.

 How to Run
 ==========